 I understand.
 I understand what I have got.

 But when I am on my own, normally in the car, I feel so alone.
-Even though I know all of the above I feel hardened to Rich.
+Even though I know all of the above I feel hardened to Danny.
 I am happy; but another me has a broken heart.
 So many awful memories that I suppose I still have to deal with.
 I know that the ‘real’ me, is the one that I am fighting; and I don’t know if the happiness is enough to stop me going mad.

 Time will tell.

 Old Man in his 80’s in Salisbury .